 Middleburgh is a very small village located in the state of New York.
 With a population of 1,164 people and just one neighborhood, Middleburgh is the 731st largest community in New York.
-Middleburgh has an unusually large stock of pre-World War II architecture, making it one of the older and more historic villages.
+Middleburgh has a large stock of pre-World War II architecture, making it one of the older and more historic villages in the country.

-Unlike some villages where white-collar or blue-collar occupations dominate the local economy, Middleburgh is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Unlike some villages, Middleburgh isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Middleburgh are a mix of both white- and blue-collar jobs.
 Overall, Middleburgh is a village of service providers, professionals, and sales and office workers.
 There are especially a lot of people living in Middleburgh who work in teaching (10.40%), food service (10.23%), and office and administrative support (10.07%).

 The per capita income in Middleburgh in 2022 was $40,259, which is middle income relative to New York, and upper middle income relative to the rest of the US.
 This equates to an annual income of $161,036 for a family of four.
 However, Middleburgh contains both very wealthy and poor people as well.